COVID-19 Level 2

 If two or more staff members share the same work area:

 - Meeting time is limited to an hour.

 - Sharing of work tools and equipment (e.g. pens, pencils, calculators, computerkeyboards, etc.) is discouraged.

 - Note: Masks and six-foot distancing seem to mitigate the risk of transmission of ‘particles’ broadcast by a cough or sneeze.
 However, aerosols may still accumulate in the air in an enclosed area over a period of time and may be a source of transmission.
 Limiting the time two or more spend in a room together and increasing air circulation, by using a fan and opening doors, are actions that should be taken.

 When working alone, wearing a mask is not necessary.

 Should a staff member develop any COVID-19 symptoms or test positive for COVID-19, they must notify all other staff members; any staff members with whom the ill person has come into contact may not return to the building for two weeks.

-- Keep the size of the gathering to a maximum of 25 people, or split into smaller groups when the total exceeds 25.
-The organizer of the gathering is responsible to implement the outdoor gathering guidelines for this level, to communicate them to participants as needed, and to provide a means of virtual participation [remove: “if applicable”].
+- Keep the gathering to a size that can ensure proper distancing, or split it into smaller groups if necessary for distancing.
+The organizer of the gathering is responsible to implement the outdoor gathering guidelines for this level, to communicate them to participants as needed, and to provide a means of virtual participation.